-Cost-effective interventions to help reduce early deaths from chronic NCDsFebruary 15th, 2013 in Health /
+Cost-effective interventions to help reduce early deaths from chronic NCDsFebruary 15, 2013 in Medicine & Health / Health

 Three top priority cost-effective interventions to counter non-communicable diseases (NCDs) are recommended as essential for health policy by an Auckland researcher in a recent paper published in the medical journal, the Lancet.